safwanakbar86/t20worldcup2024/README.md

 # T20 World Cup 2024 Game

-This includes the T20 World Cup 2024 Patch for EA Cricket 07
+This repository contains the T20 World Cup 2024 Patch for EA Cricket 07

 Included:
   * 20 participating nations in the recently concluded namesake event